 The kettlebell swing works exceedingly well for an EDT-type fat loss workout.
 Even doing them for as little as 10 minutes is a brutal experience.
 Try it 3-4 times a week (in conjunction with sensible eating) and you will soon see some amazing results in your waistline.

-Click the link for some more ideas about how to burn body fat for a higher vertical jump.
+Click the link for some more ideas about fat burning for a higher vertical jump.

 For power development you can perform heavy swings at almost any time during your workout.
 I have found them to be a great way to warm up for heavy squats.
 The high speed nature of the swing fires up the CNS and the muscles of the posterior chain.

 As with most forms of training for vertical jump I like to keep the reps low in number but high in quality.
 If you want to add more work then do more total sets rather adding reps per set.
 Focus on quality swings with powerful hip snaps rather than just doing more reps.
 For fat loss this is a little less important but for heavy weights and maximum power you need to ensure good form for both safety and effectiveness.

 If you want to use a kettlebell for fat loss it is easy.
 Just do as many as you can for 10 - 15 minutes and each workout try and beat that number.
 Repeat this process 3-4 times per week.
 I like to mix them in with other activities though.
 As much fun as kettlebell swings are, it can still get a little boring just doing swings and nothing else and if you are trying to burn fat, the last thing you want is boredom.

 The standard kettlebell swing is already a great vertical jump training exercise.
 However with the simple addition of band resistance it becomes one of the absolute best vertical jump exercises you can possibly do.